diderote/LSF-RNAseq/README.md

 *  Sig_matrix: if solely performing overlaps, path to file with samples names (top row) and gene names to overlap below.
 Overlap of over two columns will be performed (1v2, 3v4... etc)

 Lab options if running outside of Nimer Lab access:
 * Scratch folder: Folder for staging.
 * RSEM_STAR_index: Specify location of previously generated index for alignment.
 	* To create the index for transcriptome alignment use rsem-prepare-reference function.
 Recommendations: --star, gencocde .gtf, no_alt genome assembly.
+* STAR_index: Specify location of previously generated index for alignment.
 * Kallisto_index: Specify locaiton of previously generated index for alignment.
 Create using default Kallisto index function.
 * ERCC_STAR_index: Specify locaiton of previously generated STAR index for spike-ins.
 	* To create:  donwload ERCC fasta and gtf, use STAR genomeGenerate function
-* ChrNameLength_file: path to RSEM_STAR generated ChrNameLength file in the RSEM_STAR_index folder.
+* ChrNameLength_file: path to RSEM_STAR generated ChrNameLength file in the RSEM_STAR_index or STAR_index folder.
 For bigwig generation.

 The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory.